-After 5:00 pm or weekends, the clinic number will give you the paging operator.
+After hours and weekends, the clinic number will give you the paging operator.
 Ask for the ENT doctor on-call.
 Leave your name, and phone number with area code.
 The doctor will call you back.

 If your surgery was at UW Health East Madison Hospital call (608) 440-6300.
 This is a 24-hour number.